LEADDESK GENERAL TERMS AND CONDITIONS

 5.20 The Customer retains the title and all Intellectual Property Rights in and to the Customer Data.
 The Customer grants Supplier a non-exclusive, sublicensable, transferrable, worldwide, royalty-free license and permission to use, copy, process, store, modify and otherwise exploit

 - Customer Data for the purpose of providing the LeadDesk Products to Customer; and

-- generalized and anonymized Customer Data for the purposes of, and subject to restrictions set by applicable data protection laws, developing the LeadDesk Products.
-The license granted to Supplier under this Section 5.18 ii) shall survive the expiry or any termination of this Agreement.
+- generalized and anonymized Customer Data for the purposes of, and subject to restrictions set by applicable data protection laws, developing the LeadDesk Products and providing Statistics (as defined in Section 7.3) for Registered Users.
+The license granted to Supplier under this Section 5.20 (2) shall survive the expiry or any termination of this Agreement.

-5.21 The Customer shall be responsible for having the competence and licenses required for granting the licenses granted herein under any applicable laws.
+5.21 The Customer shall be responsible for having the competence and licenses required for granting the rights to use granted herein under any applicable laws.

 5.22 The Customer shall indemnify Supplier from and against any loss, damage, claim or liability arising from its breach of this Section 5.

 6 GENERAL RIGHTS AND RESPONSIBILITIES OF CUSTOMER

 6.1 The person signing or otherwise accepting the Agreement represents that it has the authority to bind the organization indicated in the Order Sheet.